SylvainMontagny/LoRaBAC/README.md

 ### **3.2 LoRaBAC configuration for uplink**
 1. **Import LoRaBAC:**
     * Open Node-RED and go to `Menu > Import`
-    * Select the LoRaBAC.json file from the [GitHub repository](https://github.com/SylvainMontagny)
+    * Select the LoRaBAC.json file from the example section

 2. **Connect the MQTT client:**
     * In Node-RED, locate the MQTT client subscriber node (on the left).
     * Enter the MQTT broker details (broker address, login, password).